waynemunro/document-generation-solution-accelerator/README.md

 ### Configurable Deployment Settings

-When you start the deployment, most parameters will have **default values**, but you can update the following settings:
+When you start the deployment, most parameters will have **default values**, but you can update the below settings by following the steps  [here](./docs/CustomizingAzdParameters.md):

 | **Setting** | **Description** |  **Default value** |
 |------------|----------------|  ------------|